HanishAcharla/Apple-Disease-Classification/README.md

 -Intstructions: As the process can be quite complicated, follow these instructions to test the model on your own.

-GitHub Link to test the code with a user interface: https://github.com/HanishAcharla/TSA-Nationals-Website
+GitHub Link to test the code with a website user interface: https://github.com/HanishAcharla/TSA-Nationals-SoftwareDev-Website.git